UbiquityRobotics/learn/quick_start/unboxing/unboxing.md

 ![Final](unb-bat.JPG)

-A video of this process is available at:  https://youtu.be/pF38kFOl0Ic
+A video of this process is available:  [Video](https://youtu.be/pF38kFOl0Ic)

 <<[back](ix_quick_start)- - - - - - - - - - [next](logitech)>>